 Limoncello is now available in many countries.
 Companies like Villa Massa Limoncello export their limoncello to more than 42 countries across five continents.
 But the best limoncello that I’ve tasted are the ones that are homemade.
 The grandfather of the owner of our local trattoria used to make them and you can’t beat the fresh lemon aroma of homemade limoncello.

-The next best option is to taste limoncello in the place where they are produced and this we did on a visit to the Limonoro shop in Sorrento.What's your next move, after having read this post?
+The next best option is to taste limoncello in the place where they are produced and this we did on a visit to the Limonoro shop in Sorrento.Did I leave anything out?